Why Do Leg Extensions Burn So Bad? (4 Factors to Consider)

 Anyway, if your training is more focused on the lower-body posterior chain muscles (man or woman) then you may feel leg extension burn much more.

-This is something that I went into in more detail in my article, “Why Do My Legs Shake on the Leg Press?
+This is something that I went into in more detail in my article about your legs shaking when doing leg press.

 However, during intense exercise the muscles can typically become depleted of oxygen.